mossbanay/Psychology-3-4/Glossary.md

 A retrieval cue is any stimuli that assists in the process of locating information stored in memory.

+Examples of different types of retrieval cues for the term 'dachshund':

+- Semantic cue: a type of dog, a German breed
+- Phonetic cue: starts with a 'd', two syllables
+- Physical appearance: short dog, little legs, floppy ears
+- Phonological cue: sounds like dash-hound

 ### Retrieval failure theory

 Retrieval failure theory suggests that memories become inaccessible due lack of correct cues that lead to the information stored in LTM.